eddyerburgh/notes/docs/computer-networking/modulation-and-multiplexing.md

 To solve this problem, some input patterns are matched to two symbols: one symbol with an extra 1, and one symbol with an extra 0.
 In order to keep the signal balanced, the encoder must remember the disparity, next time that it uses an unbalanced symbol, it will choose the symbol that reduces the disparity {% cite computer-networks -l 129-30 %}.

 ## Passband transmission

-Signals that are shifted to occupy a higher range of frequencies are called passband signals {% cite computer-networks -l 91 %}.

 You can take a baseband signal that occupies 0 to B Hz and shift it up to occupy a **passband** of S to S+B Hz.
 At the receiver, the signal can be shifted back down to baseband.
 This type of transmission is called passband transmission "because an arbitrary band of frequencies is used to pass the signal" {% cite computer-networks -l 130 %}.